Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: METHOD

 \subsection{Path Planning}

-We use A* search for planning the path between two points (pixels) on the image.
-The path generated depends on how much cost is assigned to each pixel.
-For risk-aware planning, we construct a cost matrix, that contains the cost of navigation for each pixel in the image, using two components as suggested by Sharma et al.~\cite{sharma2020risk}.
-The first component is the user-defined cost assigned to different classes in the semantic segmentation of the image.
-The second component quantifies the uncertainty in the segmentation prediction as the average variance in the predictions, i.e., $\texttt{Uncert}(l_x) = \frac{1}{K} \sum_k \texttt{Var}_n(P(l_x|x))$, where $l_x$ is label assigned to the pixel under investigation, $x$ is the image, $K$ is the number of classes/labels, $\texttt{Var}_n(\cdot)$ is variance calculated over $n$ samples.
-The cost matrix is obtained as follows:
+To find the path between two locations on an aerial map, we perform semantic scene parsing with Bayesian SegNet and assign costs to different object classes.
+Additionally, we quantify the prediction uncertainty as the average variance in the predictions, i.e., $\texttt{Uncert}(l_x) = \frac{1}{K} \sum_k \texttt{Var}_n(P(l_x|X))$, where $l_x$ is label assigned to the pixel $x$, $X$ is the image, $K$ is the number of classes, and $\texttt{Var}_n(\cdot)$ denotes the variance calculated over $n$ samples.
+We use the risk-aware planning proposed by Sharma et al.~\cite{sharma2020risk} to find the path between two locations while considering the prediction uncertainty, using the cost matrix obtained as follows:

-where $C(l_x)$ is the cost map denoting the cost assigned to the pixel $l_x$.
+where $C(l_x)$ is the cost map denoting the user-defined cost assigned to the pixel $l_x$. $\lambda$ is a user-defined parameter to control the level risk-aversion in planner.
+A higher values of $\lambda$ results in a more conservative path.